• Skip to primary navigation

 Why did my cookies turn out dry?

 Dry baked goods can happen for several reasons.
 If any of the moisture-adding ingredients have been reduced, like sugar, butter, or the egg yolk, this can cause your cookies to turn out dry.
-If too much flour was added (I recommend weighing your flour or using the spoon and level method), cookies can turn out dry or cakey.
+If too much flour was added (I recommend weighing your flour or using the spoon and level method), cookies can turn out dry and bland.
 Lastly, baking too long in the oven can dry out baked goods.

 Recommended